If you love cinnamon buns, then Ella from Home Cooking Adventures Cinnamon Braid Bread is an absolute must make!

 - 1 egg yolk

 - 4 or 5 tbsp (60-75g) sugar

 How To Make Cinnamon Braid Bread Video

 via Home Cooking Adventure

 When making yeast bread, it’s important to know when it’s ready to shape and bake.
-Lucky for us, Ella has made this video to show us all the important steps.
+Ella has made a video to show us the all-important steps.